 However, the MSA admissions committee at Case Western Reserve University considers the MCAT and GRE equally.
 Applicants who take the MCAT will not be weighted differently than those who take the GRE.
 You should take the test that you believe will best indicate your preparedness for graduate-level work.

-The Master of Science in Anesthesia (MSA) program does not currently offer any scholarships to students while in the program, although we are currently fundraising to be able to start!
+The Master of Science in Anesthesia (MSA) program does not currently offer any scholarships to students while in the program.

 The MSA program does award the Helmut Cascorbi Valedictorian Award each Spring at commencement to the student with the highest grade point average (G.P.A.) from each program location.
 There is no application process; all students in good academic standing are considered.
 Winners are announced just prior to commencement and receive a $1,000 award for their impressive efforts throughout their two-year tenure with the MSA program.